hakiki-id/keycloak-login-recaptcha/README.md

 # keycloak-login-recaptcha

-By default Keycloak (up to 12) only supports ReCaptcha for Registration, not login. so we created a simple module for activating recaptcha for login
+By default Keycloak (up to 12) only supports ReCaptcha for Registration, not login. so i modify a simple module for activating recaptcha for login

 ### Tested at keycloak version 25.0.1